microsoft/aitour-get-started-with-fabric/lab/README.md

 The exercises are designed to be completed in order because they build on the data and resources created in the previous exercises, so make sure you complete each exercise before moving on to the next one.

 Don't worry if you run out of time to complete the entire lab.
 All of these exercises (and more) are available on [Microsoft Learn](https://learn.microsoft.com/fabric/real-time-intelligence/tutorial-introduction).
-You can also find instructions on [Activating a Fabric trial](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial) on Microsoft Learn.
+You can also find more details about [Activating a Fabric trial](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial) on Microsoft Learn.

 Select **Next >** to go to the first exercise.